-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Powermate PM4500 compare to generators of similar power (between 3500 and 4500 W).

-- Having a dry weight of 105 lbs, the Powermate PM4500 belongs in the expected weight range for generators which produce 3500 to 4500 rated watts.
-In terms of weight, one of the champions in their power range is the WEN GN400i, standing at just 66.1 lbs.
+- With a dry weight of 105 lbs, the Powermate PM4500 falls within the expected weight range for generators in the 3500 to 4500 rated wattage.
+If weight is your top priority, one of the champions in this power category is the Genmax GM4600iAEFIC, weighing just 58.4 pounds.

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W generators, the Powermate PM4500 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W generators, the Powermate PM4500 is on the average side of the price range.

 The bottom line